Kapendev/joka/README.md

 ### Will Joka get a global context like Jai?

-No. A public global context tends to make low-level APIs messy and fragile.
+No. A public global context tends to make generic low-level APIs fragile.
 That doesn't mean it's a bad idea.
 It can be useful for libraries with a specific purpose, such as UI frameworks.

 ### Why aren't some functions `@nogc`?